wymeditor/wymeditor/docs/wymeditor_development/testing_wymeditor.rst

 Testing WYMeditor
 *****************

-Unit Tests vs. Selenium Tests
+Unit tests vs. Selenium tests
 =============================

 For testing, two different systems are used; `Selenium`_ and `QUnit`_.